bmuschko/gradle-android-examples/standard-layout/README.md

     * Uninstall app.
 * `installDebug`: Installs debug application on connected device.
 * `uninstallDebug`: Deinstalls deployed debug application on connected device.

+The plugin creates install/uninstall tasks for all build types (debug, release), as long as they can be installed (which requires signing).

+## Testing

+* The plugin builds a test APK that can be deployed to a device for testing the application.
+* The test `AndroidManifest.xml` as it is automatically generated.
+* By default the test app uses the `debug` build type.
+* Test dependencies can be added by using the configuration `instrumentTestCompile`.
+* The test app is built by the task `assembleTest`.
+* Execute tests with `connectedInstrumentTest`.